m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking-part-1.md

 ![](https://assets.omscs.io/notes/0164.png)

 4. **A programmable network:** The network-control applications act as the “brain” of SDN control plane by managing the network.
-Example applications can include network management, traffic engineering, security, automation, analytics, etc. For example, we can have an application that determines the end-to-end path between sources and destinations in the network using Dijkstra’s algorithm.
+Example applications can include network management, traffic engineering, security, automation, analytics, etc. For example, we can have an application that determines the end-to-end path between sources and destinations in the network using Dijkstra's algorithm.

 ![](https://assets.omscs.io/notes/0165.png)